 In order to model fluxes over Kobresia and degraded areas, it is necessary to identify those model parameters which change significantly due to any degradation present.
-Three parameters could reflect these problems:
+Three factors could reflect these problems:

-- Missing vegetation: the difference is considered in the simulation through the fraction of vegetated areas and the respective parameter differences between bare soil evaporation and grassland evapotranspiration, as well as assimilation and respiration. - Different soil properties: due to the missing Kobresia turf, soil properties of the upper layer might be changed: less living and dead organic material lead to poor isolation and switch from hydrophobic to more hydrophilic properties, thus leading to higher infiltration capacity and higher soil hydraulic conductivity. - The available energy changes mostly due to albedo differences and outgoing longwave radiation.
-Furthermore, the direct solar irradiation is much larger than diffuse radiation compared to other regions of the world. - Degradation of vegetation and soil surface at the plot scale leads to changes of water and carbon fluxes, as well as carbon stocks, at the ecosystem level, with consequences for the whole Tibetan plateau.
-The aim of this study was to analyze and model for the first time the water and carbon fluxes in the above-mentioned three types of surface patterns of Kobresia pastures on the Tibetan Plateau.
-We combine the benefits of observing water and carbon fluxes at the plot scale, using micro-lysimeter, chamberbased gas exchange measurements and CO2 labelling studies, and also simultaneously at the ecosystem scale with eddy-covariance measurements.
-Our model studies are focused on land surface models, where the description of plant and soil parameters is more explicitly parameterized than in larger-scale models.
+- Missing vegetation: the difference is considered in the simulation through the fraction of vegetated areas and the respective parameter differences between bare soil evaporation and grassland evapotranspiration, as well as assimilation and respiration. - Different soil properties: due to the missing Kobresia turf, soil properties of the upper layer might be changed: less living and dead organic material lead to poor isolation and switch from hydrophobic to more hydrophilic properties, thus leading to higher infiltration capacity and higher soil hydraulic conductivity. - The available energy changes mostly due to albedo differences and outgoing long-wave radiation.
+Furthermore, the direct solar irradiation is much larger than diffuse radiation compared to other regions of the world.

+We expect that degradation of vegetation and soil surface at the plot scale leads to changes of water and carbon fluxes, as well as carbon stocks, at the ecosystem level, with consequences for the whole Tibetan Plateau.
+The aim of this study was to analyse and model for the first time the water and carbon fluxes in the above-mentioned three types of surface patterns of Kobresia pastures on the Tibetan Plateau.
+We combine the benefits of observing water and carbon fluxes at the plot scale, using micro-lysimeter, chamber-based gas exchange measurements and 13CO2 labelling studies, and also simultaneously at the ecosystem scale with eddy-covariance measurements.
+Our model studies are focused on land surface models, where the description of plant and soil parameters is more explicitly parameterised than in larger-scale models.
 They bridge between the plot and the ecosystem scale and simulate the influence of increasing degradation on water and carbon fluxes, which ultimately leads to changes of cloud cover and precipitation.
+Explicitly simulating the impact of changes in vegetation on turbulent surface fluxes (Gerken et al., 2012), local to regional circulation (Gerken et al., 2014) and variability in the evolution of convective clouds and rainfall due to different tropospheric vertical profiles (Gerken et al., 2013) allows for the assessment of the sensitivity of the energetic and hydrological regimes on the Tibetan Plateau.
+Such model simulations on the local scale serve as an important tool for the interpretation of larger scale simulations and sensitivity studies.
+The current study provides a link between degradation studies (Harris, 2010) and remote sensing and modelling for the whole Tibetan Plateau (Ma et al., 2011, 2014; Maussion et al., 2014; Shi and Liang,